18F/handbook/_pages/about-us/digital-council.md

   - tts-digital-council@gsa.gov
 ---

-## History

-The Technology Transformation Service (TTS) Digital Council, formerly the Office of Programs and Products (OPP) Web Council, was formed in August 2019.
+The Technology Transformation Service (TTS) Digital Council, formerly the [Office of Programs and Products (OPP)]({{site.baseurl}}/solutions-history/) Web Council, was formed in August 2019.
 Then acting Assistant Commissioner for OPP, Jay Huie, established the advisory body to improve the experience of customers and other stakeholders, to better integrate the work of OPP teams, to amplify teams' work, as well as to streamline administrative processes and overhead.

 ## Purpose